filtergrade/mobile/README.md

 This is a proof of concept project for creating a digital photo effects app.
 All the code is based off the capabilities' of Brad Larson's GPUImage framework.

+The FilterShowcase example in the iOS directory is the app that had the most development on during our POC phase.
+That is the best place to start to see all the new filters that were created by Mike and I.

 # GPUImage #

 <div style="float: right"><img src="http://sunsetlakesoftware.com/sites/default/files/GPUImageLogo.png" /></div>